VINUTHNA1811/Medical-Diagnosis-AI/README.md

-# 🩺 Medical Diagnosis AI Dashboard
+# 🩺 Medical Diagnosis AI

 A **Streamlit-based web application** that uses **CNN-based binary classifiers** to assist in early medical diagnosis from medical images.
 This app performs: